andycroll/andycroll.com/_posts/2012-06-11-echelon-2012-day-one.markdown

 layout: post
 ---

-My fourth year at the [big startup event](http://echelon.e27.sg/SG2012/), courtesey this year of new email hotness [THE LIST](http://eepurl.com/mcYbj) by [Kristine Lauria](http://twitter.com/krissymo).
+My fourth year at the [big startup event](http://echelon.e27.sg/SG2012/), courtesy this year of new email hotness [THE LIST](http://eepurl.com/mcYbj) by [Kristine Lauria](http://twitter.com/krissymo).
 You should sign up to get a dose of fresh events every week.

 Registration, as always, was a bit of an admin timesuck.
 Which is why I got there early and coded quietly whilst the queues extended.